Soft power is where the frame negotiation for persuasion and control truly happens in our modern world.

 This interview was a whole case of shame attacks delivered from a judge and parent position.

-But ultimately, you don’t want to use it because shame is a tool coming from a position of weakness.
-You can get away with it a few times, and you can even grow your power with it like some charismatic leaders do.
+You can even grow your power with it like some charismatic leaders do.
 But in the long run, it’s more likely to backfire.

 And they both ended up executed -both of them were cases of rust in peace-.